Namansinghns/Dashboard-analysis/README.md

 Dashboard-analysis

 This project is part of a collection of data visualization projects developed using Power BI.
 It focuses on transforming raw data into interactive dashboards and visual reports to support data-driven decision-making.
+And attached all dashboard png format file for easy to find.

 Objectives